kizniche/Mycodo/mycodo-manual.rst

 ``irsend SEND_ONCE simple_remote KEY_POWER``

 You can verify this is working by running ``infrared_receive.py``, then executing the ``irsend`` command while it's still running, and you should see it print the button command that was sent.

+IR codes can be sent from Mycodo using the Infrared Remote Send Function Action.
+The ``Remote`` option should to match the remote name in the config file in ``/etc/lirc/lircd.conf.d/`` and the ``Code`` option should match a code that's in ``/home/pi/.lircrc``.
+If ``Times to Send`` is set larger than 1, the code will be sent multiple times at intervals of 0.5 seconds.

 Troubleshooting
 ===============